jxnl/blog/docs/services.md

 ### 1. Strategic Consulting

-For a flat monthly fee of $7,500, this option is perfect for founders and venture capitalists looking for expert guidance to improve your team's productivity and, in turn, help you grow revenue and increase market cap.
+This option is perfect for founders and venture capitalists looking for expert guidance to improve your team's productivity and, in turn, help you grow revenue and increase market cap.

 #### Here’s what you get: